hryow/SCUMarketplace/doc/ImplementationPlan.md

 - Continue to ensure that frontend and backend components are working and that integration is going smoothly
 - Check in with team members if issues in either frontend or backend arise
 - Coordinate testing sessions, maintain bug-tracking document
+- Start creating automated tests and checks to see if everything is working as expected
 - Check-in with rest of team in case bugs arise → need to update document
 - Update documentation as needed
 - Add documentation onto Github